 “All these projects, they’re going to add up to a different place in the future,” said Ed McNamara, a member of the program’s selection committee.

 “Putting that money out there for the reasons that Metro’s doing it – to get rid of barriers to development, to think about undeveloped land, to increase capacity for developing the region – are great goals,” McNamara said.
 “The jurisdictions really responded with some terrific ideas.”

-Visit the 2040 planning and development grants page to see the list of the 2017 recipients.
+Visit the past grant cycles page to see the list of the 2017 recipients.